Home » Lisbon » National Palace of Sintra tickets

 Park and Pena Palace + National Palace + Castle of the Moors

-Amplify your tour of Lisbon by buying a single ticket for Park and Pena Palace in Sintra, the National Palace of Sintra, and the Castle of the Moors.
+Step up your Lisbon tour by buying a combo ticket for Park and Pena Palace, the National Palace of Sintra, and the Castle of the Moors.

 Back to Top